 - Check the quality of your work.
 It shows you care.

 - Follow through.
 Do what you say you’re going to do.

-- Keep your work and your workspace organized.
+- Keep your work and your workspace organized, even if you work from home.
 This habit shows you’re in control of what you’re doing.